LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 time, use them inside an entity, just write the corresponding directives at the top of your source file, before the entity opening directive.

+Note that operators can also be declared using a scope directive.
+Only these operators are visible to the :ref:`methods_current_op_3` reflection method.

 When the same operators are used on several entities within the same source file, the corresponding directives must appear before any entity that uses them.
 However, this results in a global scope for the